 Festivals & Events

-In Kumamoto Prefecture, the summer is filled with festivals and events and the Yamaga Toro Matsuri, or Lantern Festival is one of the brightest.
+In Kumamoto Prefecture , the summer is filled with festivals and events.
+However, the Yamaga Lantern Festival is one of the brightest.

 Yamaga is best accessed by car or bus from Shin-Tamana Station.
 The bus ride takes around an hour.